ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/05/pgs_ss23_05_mircea.md

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+- Digging through old pics on my phone for the noise exercise was actually pretty fun, especially since I was stuck at home sick.
+It was like seeing my favorite photos with new eyes, noticing all the noise.
+Now I'm seeing noise everywhere I look.

+- Searching for artworks that use noise was a tougher challenge.
+A lot of digital ones just didn't do it for me.
+They seemed to be more about showing something that 'works' rather than something truly impressive or inspiring.

+- The written tutorials are very hard for me.
+It took ages and I couldn't help feeling there had to be a quicker, easier way.

+- The Niagara stuff seems cool but was a bit over my head.
+I need to spend more time getting familiar with it and learning about how it all works.

+- Not sure why some stuff looks very different after rendering and it's sad.

+- I feel this script was a solid grasp on what procedural noise function means and what it needs to work.
+Compared to last year, I feel now I can understand the different types of noise - next step is to really learn how to actually use it. :D

 *Submission:* Text in your `pgs_ss23_05_lastname.md` file.